Robincredible/Robincredible/README.md

 🎯 I’m interested in Frontend Frameworks and Fullstack development!

-🌱 I’m currently learning React, Node, MongoDB and Firebase!
+🌱 I’m currently learning React, Node, MongoDB!

 <!---
 Robincredible/Robincredible is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.